Shadow Touched 5e

 - Silent image: Really good utility spell, and can certainly make an impact once per day.

-Which classes make the most of Shadow Touched?
+Which 5e Classes Make the Most of Shadow Touched?

-The color code below has been implemented to help you identify, at a glance, how good the Shadow Touched feat is for a specific class/subclass.
-It’s not a hard rule, as there are plenty of sub-optimal builds for those who don’t want to min-max and prefer to have fun experiences.
+The color code below has been implemented to help you identify, at a glance, how good the Shadow Touched 5e feat is for a specific class/subclass.

 - Red isn’t going to contribute to the effectiveness of your character build at all